rhsgsa/hybrid-cloud-coolstore/README.md

 		make install

-01. Create credentials for AWS named `aws` in the ACM console
+01. Create credentials for AWS named `aws` in the `open-cluster-management` namespece in the ACM console

 01. Create a cluster set named `coolstore`